Smoke-Free Air Law Information

 - Must post an adequate number of no smoking signs

-- In the event that someone still tries to smoke, the person in charge should:
+- If someone still tries to smoke, the person in charge should:

 - Ask the person to stop smoking